- Buyer's Guide

 Julien Schiess is from Switzerland.
 Have you been there?
-I haven’t, been close tho (Finland), but have heard amazing things about the country.
-We were lucky enough to cross paths with Julien a while back and got talking, which lead us to getting Julien to contribute to the site with a Road Test for the Qwstion Weekender - a very nice looking bag indeed.
-In his words, Julien gave us a quick overview (below in italics) followed by an indepth story below.
+I haven’t, been close though (Finland), but have heard amazing things about the country.
+We were lucky enough to cross paths with Julien a while back and got talking, which led us to getting Julien to contribute to the site with a Drive By for the QWSTION Weekender – a very nice-looking bag indeed.
+In his words, Julien gave us a quick overview (below in italics) followed by an in-depth story below.

 The dilemma story around the Weekender